The 12 Hallmarks of Aging in Dogs, Explained

-• Dogs can look normal early because remaining kidney tissue compensates until it reaches its threshold.
+- Dogs look normal early because remaining kidney tissue compensates until it hits its threshold.

-• Diet choices matter because phosphorus and sodium can vary widely across foods; the right target depends on stage and appetite (Brunetto, 2019).
+- Diet is one of the biggest levers — phosphorus and sodium vary widely across foods, so the target depends on stage and appetite (Brunetto, 2019).

-• Home tracking (water, urination, weekly weight, appetite percentage, vomiting/stool, energy on a set walk) makes rechecks more actionable.
+- Home tracking makes rechecks actionable: water, urination, weekly weight, appetite percentage, vomiting/stool, energy on a set walk.

-• Escalate quickly for repeated vomiting, refusal to eat, sudden weakness, vision changes, or suspected leptospirosis exposure.
+- Escalate fast for repeated vomiting, food refusal, sudden weakness, vision changes, or suspected leptospirosis exposure.

 CKD in Dogs, Explained: Progression, Common Complications, and What Changes First